JohnKDay/bank-of-anthos/README.md

 | [accounts-db](./src/accounts-db)                 | PostgreSQL | Database for user accounts and associated data.
 Option to pre-populate with demo users.                                                      |
 | [loadgenerator](./src/loadgenerator)             | Python/Locust | Continuously sends requests imitating users to the frontend.
 Periodically creates new accounts and simulates transactions between them.      |

-## DeepFactor - super quickstart
+## DeepFactor - super quickstart to deploy to any K8s cluster

+Note: This application does not need any storage class to deploy this application.

-1. In the [kubernetes-manifest](./kubernetes-manifest) modify the deployment yaml files add the DFP runtoken and change the alert policy if desired.
+1. In the [kubernetes-manifests](./kubernetes-manifests) modify the deployment yaml files add the DFP runtoken and change the alert policy if desired.

 2. deploy the JWT token.